Sierra Leone Civil War: AFRC/RUF coup and interregnum

 The AFRC junta was opposed by organised members of Sierra Leone's civil society such as trade unions, journalists associations, women and students groups, and others, not only because of the violence it unleashed but because of its political attacks on press freedoms and civil rights.
 The international response to the coup was also overwhelmingly negative.
 (Note: "The AFRC remained a pariah junta, shunned by every government in the world.")
 The UN and the Organization of African Unity (OAU) condemned the coup, foreign governments withdrew their diplomats and missions (and in some cases evacuated civilians) from Freetown, and Sierra Leone's membership in the Commonwealth was suspended.
 The Economic Community of West African States (ECOWAS) also condemned the AFRC coup and demanded that the new junta return power peacefully to the Kabbah government or risk sanctions and increased military presence by ECOMOG forces.

 ECOMOG's intervention in Sierra Leone brought the AFRC/RUF rebels to the negotiating table where, in October 1997, they agreed to a tentative peace known as the Conakry Peace Plan.
 Despite having agreed to the plan, the AFRC/RUF continued to fight.
 In March 1998, overcoming entrenched AFRC positions, the ECOMOG forces retook the capital and reinstated the Kabbah government, but let the rebels flee without further harassment.
 The regions lying just beyond Freetown proved much more difficult to pacify.
 Thanks in part to bad road conditions, lack of support aircraft, and a revenge driven rebel force, ECOMOG's offensive ground to a halt just outside Freetown.
-ECOMOG's forces suffered from several weakness, the most important being, poor command and control, low morale, poor training in counterinsurgency, low manpower, limited air and sea capability, and poor funding.
+ECOMOG's forces suffered from several weakness, the most important being, poor command and control, low morale, inadequate counterinsurgency training, limited manpower, weak air and sea capability, and poor funding.